laurence79/autodep/README.md

 ## Garbage collection

-Lifecycles either retain a _strong_ or _weak_ reference to instances of types they create.
+Lifecycles either retain a _strong_ or _weak_ reference to instances they create.

 **A strong reference** - will keep the object alive until the container is disposed, or goes out of scope.